Time To Build: An Andreesen Horowitz Reflection

 Thompson then offers some suggestions: tech should expand distributed work, tilt more towards hardware than software, and figure out how to invest to have a 'higher liklihood of success along with a lower upside.'

-Expanding on Thompson's take, going beyind its points to my own, for the operator looking to what they can do in the here and now, healthcare seems difficult for legal reasons, and housing difficult too.
+Expanding on Thompson's take, for the developer looking to what they can do in the here and now, healthcare seems difficult for legal reasons, and housing difficult too.

-For many constituents in a city like San Francisco, housing is not malfunctioning, it's functioning exactly correctly.
+For many voters in a city like San Francisco, housing is not malfunctioning, it's functioning how they want.
 Homeowner voters are preserving the value of their property, by keeping it scarce.

 Education has its own hurdles, but compared to the other two, it has the lowest barrier to entry.
-You can create a service to offer solutions for it without facing business-killing legal hurdles, unlike those other two.
+You can create a service to offer solutions for it without facing business-killing legal hurdles, and quickly too.

-Incidentally, when I first read the title of the essay, my original thought was: Time to build?
+When I first saw the title of the essay, I thought: Time to build?
 Aren't we all building at maximum speed all the time, anyway?

 Really, it's not a bad one.
-Build often, build as much as you can, learn from your successes and failures, and iterate.
+Build often, build as much as you can, learn from your successes and failures, keep going.

 So how does 'time to build' offer anything new, if building all day every day is your default stance?

 I think the essay is suggesting a different kind of building - a change in emphasis.
-A building that wouldn't have blindsided us so much pre-pandemic, that is more open to the different possibilities of the world, and more ambitious - socially, culturally, even revolutionary.
+A building that wouldn't have blindsided us so much pre-pandemic, that is more open to the different possibilities of the world, and more ambitious.

 Yet with that being said: if you keep building and working for a better tomorrow, I don't see much downside.
-Even if you fail, it won't be catastropic.
+Even if you fail, you won't lose much.

 You build, you learn.
 Keep building, keep learning.